CS-DS-125/125book/py4e_rst/02-variables.rst

 .. index:: error!runtime

-The runtime error you are most likely to make is a “use before def;” that is, trying to use a variable before you have assigned a value.
+The runtime error you are most likely to make is a "use before def;" that is, trying to use a variable before you have assigned a value.
 This can happen if you spell a variable name wrong: